ubc-web-services/Megatron/README.md

 RECOMMENDED MODULES
 ___________________

-- AIS (Adaptive Image Styles) - for automating the creation of alternate image sizes that scale with the detected viewport
+- Picture + Breakpoints - for assigning alternate image styles to Media Query breakpoints
 - Media - for inserting adaptive images into textarea fields (allows you to choose image style per image)
 - Block Class - allows you to easily use ‘visible-phone / visible-tablet / visible-desktop’ type bootstrap styles on blocks of content